EV leasing has surged: Is it subsidized by Biden’s leasing loophole?

-The effects of the Biden administration’s Inflation Reduction Act can already be seen in various ways in the EV market.
-And one of them, recent data suggests, is an abrupt uptick this year in the portion of EVs leased rather than bought.
+(Green Car Reports) — The effects of the Biden administration’s Inflation Reduction Act can already be seen in various ways in the EV market.
+One of them, recent data suggests, is an abrupt uptick this year in the portion of EVs leased rather than bought.

 While the IRA re-upped the federal EV tax credit of up to $7,500 for qualifying vehicles, it established some additional ground rules that starting in 2023 made it more restrictive than in years past.
 Price caps apply, of $55,000 for new cars and $80,000 for pickups, SUVs, and vans—which required some clarification on the electric SUV list.
 New requirements for income apply too, with the credit only applicable toward households making an adjusted gross income of $300,000 or less for married joint-filing couples, $225,000 for heads of household, or $150,000 for other filers.